krasny2k5/sentinel1_orbit_downloader/README.md

 5. Run the program by executing it in bash.

 6. (optional) Add a line in crontab to run the program automatically, for example run "crontab -e" and add the following line:

-15 6 3,17 * * /path/to/sentinel1_orbit_downloader.sh
+"15 6 3,17 * * /path/to/sentinel1_orbit_downloader.sh"
 Will run the program each day 3th and 17th of the month at 6:15 AM.

-#######Note: I found out that some orbits from March 2015 are missing in Sentinels-1 QC, so I uploaded and can be downloaded from my GitHub repo, https://github.com/krasny2k5/sentinel1_orbit_downloader
+######Note: I found out that some orbits from March 2015 are missing in Sentinels-1 QC, so I uploaded and can be downloaded from my GitHub repo, https://github.com/krasny2k5/sentinel1_orbit_downloader

 ## Version history:
 v 1.0 - Initial release

-v 2.0 - Included the download of Antenna calibration files (AUX_CAL) v 2.1 - Minor revision, now download of AUX_CAL data is optional, directory must be set to download.
+v 2.0 - Included the download of Antenna calibration files (AUX_CAL)

+v 2.1 - Minor revision, now download of AUX_CAL data is optional, directory must be set to download.
 (19/10/2016)

 Your comments and suggestions are welcome, please let me know if you find out this script useful.